 (e) This Agreement constitutes the entire agreement between the parties with respect to the subject matter hereof.
 It shall not be modified except by a written agreement dated subsequent to the date of this Agreement and signed by both parties.
 None of the provisions of this Agreement shall be deemed to have been waived by any act or acquiescence on the part of Disclosing Party, the Receiving Party, their agents, or employees, but only by an instrument in writing signed by an authorized employee of Disclosing Party and the Receiving Party.
 No waiver of any provision of this Agreement shall constitute a waiver of any other provision(s) or of the same provision on another occasion.

-(f) If either Disclosing Party or the Receiving Party employs attorneys to enforce any rights arising out of or relating to this Agreement, the prevailing party shall be entitled to recover reasonable attorneys' fees and costs.
-This Agreement shall be construed and controlled by the laws of the State of Washington, and the parties further consent to exclusive jurisdiction and venue in the federal courts sitting in King County, Washington, unless no federal subject matter jurisdiction exists, in which case the parties consent to the exclusive jurisdiction and venue in the Superior Court of King County, Washington.
-Company waives all defenses of lack of personal jurisdiction and forum non conveniens.
-Process may be served on either party in the manner authorized by applicable law or court rule.ach of the parties hereby irrevocably waives to the fullest extent permitted by law all right to trial by jury in any proceeding arising out of or relating directly or indirectly to any of this agreement or any other transaction documents or the transactions contemplated hereby or thereby (whether based on contract, tort or any other theory).
-Each party (a) certifies that no representative, agent or attorney of any other party has represented expressly or otherwise, that such party would not, in the event of litigation, seek to enforce the foregoing waiver and (b) acknowledges that it and the other parties have been induced to enter into this agreement by, among other things, the mutual waivers and certifications in this paragraph.
+(f) The rights and obligations of each of the parties under this agreement shall be governed by and construed in accordance with the laws of the State of New York.

+(b) Any proceeding with respect to this agreement may be brought only in the courts of the united states for the southern district of new york or the eastern district of new york, OR IF NO FEDERAL SUBJECT MATTER JURISDICTION EXISTS THEN IN THE SUPREME COURT OF THE STATE OF NEW YORK IN THE COUNTY OF NEW YORK and, by execution and delivery of this agreement, each of the parties hereby irrevocably accepts for itself and in respect of its property, generally and unconditionally, the non-exclusive jurisdiction of the aforesaid courts.
+COMPANY WAIVEs ALL DEFENSES OF LACK OF PERSONAL JURISDICTION AND FORUM NON CONVENIENS.
+IF EITHER PARTY EMPLOYS ATTORNEYS TO ENFORCE ANY RIGHTS ARISING OUT OF OR RELATING TO THIS AGREEMENT, THE PREVAILING PARTY SHALL BE ENTITLED TO RECOVER REASONABLE ATTORNEYS’ FEES AND COSTS.

 (g) This Agreement shall be binding upon and inure to the benefit of each party’s respective successors and lawful assigns; provided, however, that neither party may assign this Agreement (whether by operation of law, sale of securities or assets, merger or otherwise), in whole or in part, without the prior written approval of the other party.
 Any attempted assignment in violation of this Section shall be void.